Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Introduction

-In this work, we investigate the exact dynamics of active Brownian particle (ABP) under complete stochastic resetting, involving both position and orientation, in a harmonic trap.
-We apply the method for exact moment calculations of stiff chains, as described by Hermans et al.\cite{Hermans1952}, to compute the exact moments for the active dynamics case.
+In this work, we investigate the exact dynamics of active Brownian particle (ABP) under complete stochastic resetting, involving both position and orientation, in a harmonic trap in two dimensions.
+We apply the method for exact moment calculations of stiff chains, as described by Hermans et al.\cite{Hermans1952}, to compute the exact moments for the active dynamics first shown in Shee et al.~\cite{Shee2020}.
 Using a Fokker-Planck-based approach, we derive the dynamical moment generating equation, which we then use to calculate all dynamical moments.
-This method has been previously applied to study ABP in a harmonic trap~\cite{Chaudhuri2021}, with anisotropic translational noise~\cite{SheePRE2022}, fluctuating speed~\cite{Shee2022}, and chirality/torque~\cite{Pattanayak2024}, and has also been extended to inertial ABP~\cite{Patel2023, Patel2024exact}.
+This method has been previously applied to study ABP in a harmonic trap in Chaudhuri et al.~\cite{Chaudhuri2021}, with anisotropic translational noise~\cite{SheePRE2022}, fluctuating speed~\cite{Shee2022}, and chirality/torque~\cite{Pattanayak2024}, and has also been extended to inertial ABP~\cite{Patel2023, Patel2024exact}.
 Here, we focus on exact moment calculations of ABP under complete stochastic resetting in a harmonic trap using a renewal equation following the Fokker-Planck-based moments calculation.
-We also characterize the steady-state behavior across various limits and parameter ranges using excess kurtosis.
+Moreover, we characterize the steady state behavior across various limits and parameter ranges using excess kurtosis.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:model_and_moments}, we introduce the model of an ABP under complete stochastic resetting in a harmonic trap.
 Using a Fokker-Planck-based approach, we derive the dynamical moment generating equation and apply the final renewal approach to calculate moments under stochastic resetting.
 This equation is then used to compute the orientation autocorrelation and mean displacement in Section~\ref{sec:ncorr_ravg}.
 In Section~\ref{sec:msd}, we determine the mean squared displacement and displacement fluctuation.
-To examine deviations from Gaussian behavior over time, we calculate the fourth-order moment of displacement and the excess kurtosis in Section~\ref{sec:excess_kurtosis}, and characterize the interplay of activity with resetting and trapping in the steady-state phase diagram in Section~\ref{sec:steady_state_phase_diagrams}.
+To examine deviations from Gaussian behavior over time, we calculate the fourth order moment of displacement and the excess kurtosis in Section~\ref{sec:excess_kurtosis}, and characterize the interplay of activity with resetting and trapping in the steady state phase diagrams in Section~\ref{sec:steady_state_phase_diagrams}.
 Finally, we summarize the key results in Section~\ref{sec:conclusions}.